camunda/camunda-docs-manual/content/reference/rest/job/put-activate-suspend-by-proc-def-id.md

 ---

-Activate or suspend jobs with the given process definition id.
+Activates or suspends jobs with the given process definition id.

 # Method